SINTEFMedtek/Fraxinus/doc/user_manual/fx_user_manual.md

 ## Description of the Fraxinus procedure {#description_Fraxinus}

-Here is a short description of the workflow in Fraxinus.
+Here is a short introduction to the workflow in Fraxinus.
 The workflow is separated in workflow steps which most of the time should be followed in order.
 Many actions will automatically take you to the next workflow step.
-A more detailed description of each workflow step is given in \ref description_workflow.
+A more detailed description of each workflow step is given after this introduction in \ref description_workflow.

 At the top of the Fraxinus window you see the workflow toolbar.
 You can see which step you are currently at, and you can change step by clicking on a given step.
 Hold the mouse over each step to see the name.